Phase 1 recruitment for the new lab in Umeå is now closed

 - Other relevant documentation you wish to include in support of your application.

 The application shall be written in English (preferably) or Swedish.
-Your complete application, marked with reference number FS 2.1.6-1171-18, should be sent electronically (in PDF format) to firstname.lastname@example.org (with reference number on the subject line) no later than July 27th, 2018.
+Your complete application, marked with reference number FS 2.1.6-1171-18, should be sent electronically (in PDF format) to firstname.lastname@example.org (with reference number on the subject line).
+A number of fellowships are available and the advert will remain open until all are filled.

 One copy of the application should also be sent to email@example.com with the reference number in the subject line.